RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 >
 > Amia Srinivasan, 22 September 2021

-Reflect on the quote from Amia Srinivasan, Chichele Professor of Social and Political Theory, All Souls College, Oxford, and @datafeminism2020, especially Chapter 6, and in two pages discuss a dataset that you are familiar with.
+Reflect on the quote from Amia Srinivasan, Chichele Professor of Social and Political Theory, All Souls College, Oxford, and @datafeminism2020, especially Chapter 6, and spend at least two pages discussing them in relation to a dataset that you are familiar with.